How to Become a Teacher in Colorado

 PERA (Public Employees' Retirement Association)

 Retired public school teachers will be eligible for a monthly pension and some benefits through Colorado's PERA (Public Employees' Retirement Association) which benefits over 500,000 state employees and more than 500 state organizations.

 Private School Teaching Jobs in Colorado

-For teachers who are seeking employment outside the state's public education system, Colorado has over 550 private schools that feature on average, an 11:1 student to teacher ratio.
-Half of the state's private schools have a religious affiliation.
+For teachers who are seeking employment outside the state's public education system, As of 2021, there were about 500 private schools serving more than 70,000 students.
 Teachers who are employed through a private school may experience that there will be a difference in salary, benefits, or other career differences from the public school system.

-The following list of teacher shortage areas in Colorado has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in Colorado has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 school year:

 |Grade Level||Number of Teachers|